Triggers

 Reactive Triggers

-While creating a new reactive triggers, the following fields are available:
+While creating a new reactive trigger, the following fields are available:

-• Enabled Destinations: The list of Destinations to activation on request.
+- Enabled Destinations: The list of Destinations to activate on request.

 After creating the trigger, you can use the Setup JS Tag button to get the JavaScript code that executes the trigger.